luguslabs/habs/doc/archipel-federation-testing.md

 - removes all containers launched by test scripts and all directories created by containers

 ## Play: Feel free to play with Archipel!

-**Warning!** Archipel must have minimum **2 nodes** alive to have an active service (validator) running!

-- If you stop 2 nodes the third node will remain in passive mode!
-- If you stop 2 passive nodes, the active node will switch in passive mode!

-We are considering that if 1 node is alone in Archipel Federation, there is a problem, so it should not continue to validate.